hackforla/CivicTechJobs/.github/ISSUE_TEMPLATE/dev-onboarding.md

 ---
 name: Dev Onboarding Template
 about: This issue has been created for our new Devs to familiarize themselves with CTJ project and set-up their dev environment.
 title: 'Dev Onboarding: [replace with your Name] '
-labels: 'milestone missing, role missing, feature: Onboarding, size: 0.5pt'
+labels: 'feature: Onboarding, size: 0.5pt'
 assignees: ''

 ---